WHEN ARE GAMES PLAYED?

 If you are a Team Parent you do not have to work the regular shifts in the Snack Stand.
 However Team Parents work Opening and Closing shifts and are responsible for ensuring that all of the families on their team fulfill their commitment.

-If you do not fulfill your Stand Stand Commitment, you will be sent an invoice for $150 for the shifts you missed.
+If you do not fulfill your Stand Stand Commitment, you will be sent an invoice for the shifts you missed, at the rate charged for that season.

 WHEN AND WHAT IS A PLAYER TRYOUT EVALUATION SESSION?